 Mr. Kelly has served on the Board since 2010.
 Mr. Kelly has served as a Venture Consultant for Forgepoint Capital, a venture capital firm, since November 2022.
 Mr. Kelly served as chief executive officer and president of IDX, a provider of software and services for cyber breach and identity fraud protection, from August 2017 to August 2022.
 From 2016 to 2017, Mr. Kelly served as a cybersecurity industry consultant.
 In the prior twenty years, Mr. Kelly was Chief Executive Officer of several software and security companies including AccelOps between 2015 and 2016 (acquired by Fortinet, 2016), Moxie Software, MontaVista Software (acquired by Cavium, 2009), BlueStar Solutions (acquired by Affiliated Computer Services, 2004) and Blaze Software (acquired by Brokat Infosystems AG, 2000).
 Mr. Kelly has also held executive leadership operating roles at several companies including Epicor Software, Cirrus Logic, Cadence Design Systems, and Frame Technology (acquired by Adobe, 1995).
-Mr. Kelly has been a member of the board of directors of FEI and Epicor Software.
+Mr. Kelly has been a member of the board of directors of ZeroFox Holdings, Inc. since August 2022 and was previously a member of the boards of directors of FEI and Epicor Software.
 He is also on the Board of Regents of Santa Clara University.
 Mr. Kelly earned a bachelor of science degree in economics from Santa Clara University.